Quasi right-veering braids and non-loose links: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank John Etnyre for many useful comments including one on Proposition~\ref{prop:covering}.
-TI was partially supported by JSPS Grant-in-Aid for Research Activity start-up, Grant Number 25887030.
+The authors would like to thank John Etnyre for many useful comments.
+TI was partially supported by JSPS KAKENHI grant number 15K17540 and 16H02145.
 KK was partially supported by NSF grant DMS-1206770 and Simons Foundation Collaboration Grants for Mathematicians.